Press Enter to search or ESC to close

 Some employees don't wash their hands even if signs are posted everywhere, so taking the extra step to clean door handles can help ensure a healthy work environment.

-Keep Items Off the Washroom Floor
+Keep Items Off The Washroom Floor

 Bathroom floors harbor bacteria and viruses, even though posted rules seldom include mention of this.
 Hanging purses on the bathroom door hook and setting books and papers on wiped-off counters can help prevent germ transference.
 Items that must be placed on the floor can be cleaned with disinfecting wipes.